Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Regent

-Regent apple tree
+Regent apple trees

 Regent is a large attractive late-season eating apple with a juicy crisp flesh and a sweet flavor.